Internships for Undergraduates in Psychology

 *A resume/CV, letters of reference, background checks, drug screening, and immunization records may be required by your internship site.

 CDCI 385 (O) Professional Internships that will count for Psychology credit:

 - Credits: 4 credits (upper level)

-- Internship Length: late August-December for Fall 2016
+- Internship Length: late January-May for Spring 2017

 - Hours at the Site: 120 for the semester